symfony/symfony-docs/console/style.rst

 In order to reduce that boilerplate code, Symfony commands can optionally use the **Symfony Style Guide**.
-These styles are implemented as a set of helper methods which allow to create *semantic* commands and forget about their styling.
+These styles are implemented as a set of helper methods which allow you to create *semantic* commands and forget about their styling.

 Basic Usage
 -----------